-The collective agreement allows fixed-term employment as a postdoc.
-These positions are advertised and are normally full time for two years.
-The position may be extended if there are special reasons such as absence due to illness, parental leave, clinical service, trade union assignment or other similar circumstances.
+The collective agreement permits fixed-term postdoctoral employment.
+Fixed-term positions are to be advertised and are normally full-time.
+They must be for a minimum of two years and a maximum of three years.
+However, the employment may be extended if there are compelling reasons, such as periods of sick leave, parental leave, clinical duties, work as an elected trade union representative or similar circumstances.

-Postdoc in the collective agreement means a person employed mainly for research who has already obtained a doctorate or a foreign degree equivalent to a doctorate.
-The doctorate must have been awarded within three years of the application deadline, unless there are special reasons otherwise.
+The collective agreement defines a postdoc as an employee who is employed primarily to conduct research and who, no later than at the time of the decision to employ, has completed a doctorate or has a foreign degree deemed equivalent to a doctorate.
+The doctorate is to have been awarded no more than three years before the end of the application period for the position unless there are specific reasons to justify exemptions.

 If you are employed on this fixed-term basis, your contract usually uses the terms KA Postdoktor (collective agreement postdoc) or Central KA (central collective agreement).